Cath127/new-york2/README.md

    * ### Using an easy to read, dyslexia friendly font.
    * ### Using a relevant yet contrasting colour contrast.
    * ### Providing clear navigation.
+   * ### Subway map website provides a map of accessible stations and a large type map.

 ## Technologies Used